TheScriptGuy/molasses-masses/README.md

 ## :warning: Disclaimer

 This project is not meant to imply that all traffic from hosting providers is malicious.
 It's a tool for those who prefer a cautious approach to network traffic, allowing for precise control and whitelisting as needed.
-If you leverage VPS services, then it is up to you to filter out your applicable IP addresses/subnets from the list.
+If you leverage cloud hosted services, then it is up to you to filter out your applicable IP addresses/subnets from the list.
 I cannot be held liable for any actions of this block list.

 ## :fire: Shorewall Blocklist